howdareyoureview/howdareyoureview.github.io/_posts/2018-11-21-The-Front-Runner.md

 - Hugh Jackman
 - Vera Farmiga
 - J.K Simmons
-- Mark O’Brien
 - Molly Ephraim
-- Chris Coy
 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/c_fill,h_399,w_760/v1529979103/the-front-runner.jpg'
-description: The Front Runner might ask more questions than it answers - but they’re really, really good questions.
+description: The Front Runner might ask more questions than it answers, but they’re really, really good questions.
 Reitman is asking us to hit pause, no matter how uncomfortable it might be, to talk about the birth of tabloid journalism.
-introduction: The Front Runner might ask more questions than it answers - but they’re really, really good questions.
+introduction: The Front Runner might ask more questions than it answers, but they’re really, really good questions.
 Reitman is asking us to hit pause, no matter how uncomfortable it might be, to talk about the birth of tabloid journalism.
-twitter_text: The Front Runner might ask more questions than it answers - but they’re really, really good questions.
+twitter_text: The Front Runner might ask more questions than it answers, but they’re really, really good questions.
 Reitman is asking us to hit pause, no matter how uncomfortable it might be, to talk about the birth of tabloid journalism.
 ---